About the Monthly Labor Review

 Established in 1915, Monthly Labor Review (MLR) is the principal journal of fact, analysis, and research from the U.S. Bureau of Labor Statistics, an agency within the U.S. Department of Labor.
 Each month, economists, statisticians, and experts from the Bureau join with private sector professionals and state and local government specialists to provide a wealth of research in a wide variety of fields—the labor force, the economy, employment, inflation, productivity, occupational injuries and illnesses, wages, prices, and more.

 MLR articles are provided in HTML and PDF formats.
 With each article we provide a summary, links to related articles, author information, a list of related topics, and links to related BLS programs.

-The Monthly Labor Review (ISSN 1937-4658) is published by the Bureau of Labor Statistics of the U.S. Department of Labor.
-Communications on editorial matters should be addressed to the Editor-in-Chief, Monthly Labor Review, Bureau of Labor Statistics, Washington, D.C.
+The MLR (ISSN 1937-4658) is published by the Bureau of Labor Statistics of the U.S. Department of Labor.
+Communications on editorial matters should be addressed to the Editor-in-Chief, Monthly Labor Review, Bureau of Labor Statistics, 2 Massachusetts Avenue NE, Washington, D.C.
 20212.

 The Secretary of Labor has determined that the publication of this periodical is necessary in the transaction of the public business required by law of this Department.